Shaun-Fernandes/Todo-List-Website/README.md

 * Finally, open [localhost:8000](http://localhost:8000) in your browser and you will be able to access the website.

 ## Results
-#### Users are first greeted with a registration page, then prompted to login
+### Users are first greeted with a registration page, then prompted to login.

 ![registration page](media/register_page.png)

-#### On the home page, users are presented with their list of folders, and the entire contents of each.
+### On the home page, users are presented with their list of folders, and all the items within them.

 ![home page](media/home_page.png)

-#### Each of the Entries can be edited and updated as required.
+### Each of the Entries can be edited and updated as required.

 ![update page](media/update_page.png)